n1m3/linregress/README.md

 See LICENSE-MIT for details.

 ### Third party software
-The special functions module contains functions that are based on the C implementation in the [Cephes library](http://www.netlib.org/cephes/).
+- The special functions module contains functions that are based on the C implementation in the [Cephes library](http://www.netlib.org/cephes/).
   They are considered a derivative of the Cephes library that is compatibly licensed.
+- The stats module contains code adapted from the [statrs library](https://github.com/statrs-dev/statrs/), that is compatibly licensed.
-See LICENSE-THIRD-PARTY for details.
+- See LICENSE-THIRD-PARTY for details.